Improving Experience for

 Before

-An overcrowded, unstructured left navigation forced users to scan long lists and guess where information lived.
+An overcrowded left navigation forced users to guess where information lived.

 After

-Grouped and renamed sections to improve clarity, with content now nested under more intuitive categories
+Grouped and renamed sections improved clarity, with content nested under more intuitive categories

 A/B Testing

-To measure the impact of the new navigation, we ran an A/B test in Maze with 60 participants, comparing the redesigned layout (v3.0) with the original navigation (v2.5).
+To measure the impact of the new navigation, we ran an A/B test in Maze with 60 participants, comparing the redesigned layout with the original navigation.
 Participants were randomly assigned to reduce bias and completed 10 tasks across both versions.

 To better understand user behavior, we reviewed click heatmaps from Maze for both the original and redesigned navigation.